futtta/autoptimize/readme.txt

 Despite above objections, there are 3rd party solutions to automatically purge the AO cache, e.g. using [this code](https://wordpress.org/support/topic/contribution-autoptimize-cache-size-under-control-by-schedule-auto-cache-purge/) or [this plugin](https://wordpress.org/plugins/bi-clean-cache/), but for reasons above these are to be used only if you really know what you're doing.

+= Upon updating Autoptimize can't be reactivated =

+I have not been able to reproduce this, but had 2 users reporting that they had to temporarily disable W3 Total Cache to be able to re-activate the updated Autoptimize.
+No idea why this is happening, but this might help if you encounter that problem.

 = "Clear cache" doesn't seem to work? =

 When clicking the "Delete Cache" link in the Autoptimize dropdown in the admin toolbar, you might to get a "Your cache might not have been purged successfully".
 In that case go to Autoptimizes setting page and click the "Save changes & clear cache"-button.